SamMarrs/sandstone/README.md

-A state management library for Flutter.
+Sandstone is a new state management library for Flutter.
+It is designed to convert common coding patterns into a predictable finite state machine.
+The library provides tools to cleanly manage and organize business logic, while being able to warn of potential mistakes through analysis of the underlying FSM.

 ## Index
 1. [Index](#index)